A Retrospective Of The First Positive Black Animation Characters To Appear In Television History

 - First Black Super Villain in a Saturday Morning cartoon series – Black Manta – Superman / Aquaman Hour Of Adventure (1967)

-- First positive Black male character in a Saturday morning cartoon series – Peter Jones – The Hardy Boys (1969)
+- First positive Black male character in a Saturday morning cartoon series – First positive Black male musician character in a Saturday morning cartoon series – Peter Jones – The Hardy Boys (1969)

-- First positive Black cast Saturday morning cartoon series – first positive Black cast Saturday morning cartoon series featuring Black athletes – Harlem Globetrotters (1970)
+- First positive Black cast Saturday morning cartoon series – First positive Black cast Saturday morning cartoon series featuring Black athletes – Harlem Globetrotters (1970)

-- First positive Black cast Saturday morning cartoon series featuring Black musicians – The Jackson 5ive (1971)
+- First positive Black cast Saturday morning cartoon series featuring Black musicians – First television series produced by Motown – Second positive Black cast Saturday morning cartoon series – The Jackson 5ive (1971)

-- Longest running positive Black cast Saturday morning cartoon series – Fat Albert and the Cosby Kids (1972 – 1984)
+- Longest running positive Black cast Saturday morning cartoon series – Third positive Black cast Saturday morning cartoon series – Fat Albert And The Cosby Kids (1972-1985)

-- First School House Rock episode to feature Black Characters – I Got Six (1973)
+- First Schoolhouse Rock episode to feature Black Characters – I Got Six (1973)

 - First positive Black character from a television series to appear as the same character in a Saturday morning cartoon series – Lt.
 Uhura – Star Trek (1973)

 - First Black male superhero character in a cartoon – second Schoolhouse Rock episode to feature Black Characters – Verb (1974)